DeveloperZahra/Course_Documentation/CourseDocumentationReportCode.md

 The Random class is used to generate random numbers.

-• Random.Next: Returns a random integer.
+â€¢ Random.Next: Returns a random integer.

           Random random = new Random();
             int randomNumber = random.Next(); // randomNumber = any integer
             int randomInRange = random.Next(1, 10); // randomInRange = integer between 1 and 9
-• Random.NextDouble: Returns a random floating-point number between 0.0 and 1.0
+â€¢ Random.NextDouble: Returns a random floating-point number between 0.0 and 1.0

            double randomDouble = random.NextDouble(); // randomDouble = value between 0.0 and 1.0
 -----------------------------------------------